mgmartinezl/Data-Science-in-AWS/README.md

 ### 1.2.
 Data lakes (Charlie)

 The paradigm of having Data lakes with raw structured and unstructured data is becoming the standard within the industry, because they allow storing the data coming from a wide set of sources in its most natural form so we can build Analytic views on the top.

+Some use cases within industry of data going into the lake are log files data from click-streams, social media, internet connected devices.
+Meanwhile the future analysis to be done from this data could answer the needs of attracting and retaining customers, improving productivity, plan appropriate maintenance, make informed decisions.

 AWS offers the data lake solution that automatically configures core AWS services to generate a data lake architecture on the AWS Cloud.
 This solution have the following architecture:

 ![Architecture](./Images/Architecture-Diagram_Data-Lake-on-AWS.png)

+#### 1.2.1.
+Service management

+The entry point to the data lake is done through the [Amazon API Gateway](https://aws.amazon.com/api-gateway/) which is a service that allows you to create, publish, maintain, monitor, and secure REST and Websocket APIs acting as the exposed "front doors" to access data, business logic, or functionality from the back-end services.

-This solution implements a data lake API, through Amazon API Gateway to provide access to the following data lake microservices:
+The AWS solution provide access to the following data lake microservices:

 - __Admin Microservice__ handles administrative services including user and group management, settings, settings, API keys, and role authorization for all operations within the data lake.